hieunguyencs/DEMO-Max-Cut-Prob-Quantum-Annealing/README.md

 # Demo Max Cut Problem using Dwave Quantum Annealer
-> My first try with quantum annealing...
+> My first try with quantum annealing...</br>

-> This code clone code from https://github.com/dwave-examples/maximum-cut
+> This code clone code from https://github.com/dwave-examples/maximum-cut</br>

-> Need to get API token from Dwave Leap to run this code
+> Need to get API token from Dwave Leap to run this code</br>

 ## How to get an API token